philcon93/Theme-Starter-Kit/README.md

 - migrate|m [options]               Migrates a Neto theme so it can use the other Theme Starter Kit scripts based on a Skeletal branch
 ```

-Note that you need [Node.js](https://nodejs.org/en/) installed, and [gulp.js](http://gulpjs.com/) installed globally to run this script successfully.
+Note that you need [Node.js](https://nodejs.org/en/) installed, and [gulp.js](http://gulpjs.com/) installed globally to run these script successfully.

 ## Generate a theme